ahopkins/sanic-jwt/README.md

 In addition to protecting routes to authenticated users, they can be scoped to require one or more scopes by applying the `@scoped()` decorator.

+_NOTE: If you are using the `@scoped` decorator, you do NOT also need the `@protected` decorator.
+It is assumed that if you are scoping the endpoint, that it is also meant to be protected._

 ### Requirements for a scope

 A **scope** is a string that consists of two parts: *namespace*, and *action(s)*.
 For example, it might look like this: `user:read`.